mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 fi
 ```

 The app writes its uploaded files to the `demo/uploads` directory.
 The above block creates a symbolic link from `demo/uploads` to `/mnt/gcsfuse`.
-This way, when the app thinks it's writing to the `demo/uploads` path, it will, in fact, be writing to your GCS bucket.
+This way, when the app thinks it's writing to the `demo/uploads` path, it will be writing to your GCS bucket.
 The `if`/`then` block protects it from performing this step more than once, such as when the container restarts.

 # Creating a service account with GCS access